 He reveals the campuses will be reopened within one year if inspection comes out affirmative.
 And this will be the case when the university complies with the commission’s terms and conditions.

 - Developing an effective plan that will cover quality faculty, facilities, and library resources in the respective campuses.

 - Employing new lecturers in a professional way to match the standard of education required.

-- Creating of an effective advisory team of independent academic professionals that will work with Cue to ensure things are being done in line with guidelines specified by commission.
+- Creating of an effective advisory team of independent academic professionals that will work with Cue to ensure things are being done in line with guidelines specified by the commission.

-The affected campuses include: Eldoret, Eldama Ravine, Nyamira, Kabarnet, Migori, Ogembo, Keroka, Kehancha, Kapenguria and Isebania.
+The affected campuses include Eldoret, Eldama Ravine, Nyamira, Kabarnet, Migori, Ogembo, Keroka, Kehancha, Kapenguria and Isebania.